agriculturegovau/agds-next/.github/pull_request_template.md

 For new components...

+- [ ] Version number in package.json is set to 0.0.1
 - [ ] Create changelog file (packages/component/CHANGELOG.md)
 - [ ] Add components to Playroom (docs/playroom/components.js)
 - [ ] Add snippets to Playroom (docs/playroom/snippets.js)